 - Do not complete assignments unless allowed by your instructor.

 - Do not be late to arrive or early to leave.

-- Do not converse with others or be disruptive.
+- Do not converse with others, play music or sounds, or otherwise be disruptive.

 - Do not eat, drink, chew gum, use chewing tobacco or read newspapers.